 - More advanced HTML modules

-We'd recommend that you learn HTML and CSS at the same time, moving back and forth between the two topics.
-This is because HTML is far more interesting with CSS, and you can't really learn CSS without knowing HTML.
+Once you understand the very fundamentals of HTML, we recommend that you learn HTML and CSS at the same time, moving back and forth between the two topics.
+This is because HTML is far more interesting and much more fun to learn when you apply CSS, and you can't really learn CSS without knowing HTML.

 It is recommended that you work through Getting started with the web before attempting this topic, however it isn't absolutely necessary; much of what is covered in the CSS basics article is also covered in our Introduction to CSS module, albeit in a lot more detail.